This post may contain affiliate links. Please read my disclosure.

 Ingredient Notes

-- Pizza dough - while I like to make my own, store-bought dough works fine.
+- Pizza dough - While I like to make my own, store-bought dough works fine.

-- Chicken - if you want an easy dinner, rotisserie chicken is the way to go.
+- Chicken - If you want an easy dinner, rotisserie chicken is the way to go.

-- Hot sauce - use your favorite sauce.
+- Hot sauce - Use your favorite sauce.
 Texas Pete is my go-to.

-- Tomato sauce - by mixing with the hot sauce, it mellows the heat slightly.
+- Tomato sauce - By mixing with the hot sauce, it mellows the heat slightly.
 Use low-sodium if you can.

-- Cheese - some freshly grated mozzarella cheese and a little blue cheese works perfect for this buffalo chicken pizza.
+- Cheese - Some freshly grated mozzarella cheese and a little blue cheese works perfect for this buffalo chicken pizza.

 Ingredient Swaps